-Dependencies: FDP_IFF.1 Simple security attributes
+Dependencies: FDP IFF.1 Simple security attributes

-FDP_IFC.1.1 The TSF shall enforce the [fax information flow control SFP] on [
+FDP IFC.1.1 The TSF shall enforce the [fax information flow control SFP] on [

-- Subject: reception at the fax I/F from the fax line and transmission from the network I/F to the internal network - Information: data received at the fax I/F from the fax line - Operation: relay from the fax I/F to the network I/F
+- Reception at the fax I/F from the fax line and transmission from the network I/F to the internal network (subject) - Data received at the fax I/F from the fax line (information) - Relay from the fax I/F to the network I/F (operation)

-FDP IFF.1 Sim

-Simple security attributes
+FDP IFF.1 Simple security attributes

-Dependencies: FDP_IFC.1 Subset information flow control FMT MSA.3 Static attributes initialization
+Dependencies: FDP\IFC.1 Subset information flow control FMT MSA.3 Static attributes initialization

-FDP_IFF.1.1 The TSF shall enforce the [fax information flow control SFP] based on the following types of subjects and information security attributes: [
+FDP\IFF.1.1 The TSF shall enforce the [fax information flow control SFP] based on the following types of subjects and information security attributes: [

-- Reception at the fax I/F from the fax line (subject): No security attributes - Transmission from the network I/F to the internal network (subject): No security attributes - Communication data received from the fax line (information): No security attributes - FDP_IFF.1.2 The TSF shall permit an information flow between a controlled subject and controlled information via a controlled operation if the following rules hold: [Never permits]. - FDP_IFF.1.3 The TSF shall enforce the [None (additional information flow control SFP rules)].

-FDP_IFF.1.4 The TSF shall explicitly authorise an information flow based on the following rules: [None].

-FDP_IFF.1.5 The TSF shall explicitly deny an information flow based on the following rules: [None].

-FDP RIP.1 Subset residual information protection
+• Reception at the fax I/F from the fax line (subject): No security attributes

+- Transmission from the network I/F to the internal network (subject): No security attributes - Data received at the fax I/F from the fax line (information): No security attributes 1. - FDP\IFF.1.2 The TSF shall permit an information flow between a controlled subject and controlled information via a controlled operation if the following rules hold: [Never permits]. - FDP IFF.1.3 The TSF shall enforce the [None (additional information flow control SFP rules)]. - FDP\IFF.1.4 The TSF shall explicitly authorise an information flow based on the following rules: [None (rules, based on security attributes, that explicitly authorise information flows)]. - FDP\IFF.1.5 The TSF shall explicitly deny an information flow based on the following rules: [None (rules, based on security attributes, that explicitly deny information flows)]. - FDP RIP.1 Subset residual information protection

-FDP_RIP.1.1 The TSF shall ensure that any previous information content of a resource is made unavailable by overwriting one or more times upon the [deallocation of the resource from] the following objects:
+- FDP\RIP.1.1 The TSF shall ensure that any previous information content of a resource is made unavailable by overwriting one or more times upon the [deallocation of the resource from] the following objects: [

 - The spool image data file on the HDD

 - The filing image data file on the HDD

 - The address book data file on the HDD

-- The jobs completed list data file on the HDD

-- The spool image data file in the Flash memory
+- The spool image data file in the Flash memory l.